What is stress?

 Pregnancy can also mean many physical and emotional changes.
-The changes of pregnancy can be even more stressful if your pregnancy was unplanned, because you might have had less time to prepare for these changes.
+And if your pregnancy was unplanned, having less time to prepare for these changes might be stressful too.

 You might also be feeling overwhelmed by information, advice and stories from family, friends and others.

 Other events and situations that can cause emotional upheaval and high levels of stress in pregnancy include:

 - the need to move house or the process of moving house

 - unemployment or the need to change your job or work hours